Dual F-signature of special Cohen-Macaulay modules over cyclic quotient surface singularities: Comparing with the Auslander-Reiten translation

 \subsection{Acknowledgements}

 The author is deeply grateful to Professor Mitsuyasu Hashimoto for giving him valuable advice and encouragements.
-He also thanks Akiyoshi Sannai for giving some comments about the dual $F$-signature and thanks Professor Ken-ichi Yoshida for suggesting the comparison between special CM modules and other modules (Section\,\ref{compare_AR_translation} is based on his suggestion).
+He also thanks Akiyoshi Sannai for giving some comments about the dual $F$-signature and thanks Professor Ken-ichi Yoshida for suggesting the comparison between special CM modules and other modules (Section~\ref{compare_AR_translation} is based on his suggestion).
+Finally, the author would also like to thank the referee for his/her careful reading and useful comments.

 The author is supported by Grant-in-Aid for JSPS Fellows $($No. 26-422$)$.